AneNaur/Genomic-Differences-Between-Diapausing-and-Non-diapausing-Species/Data/README.md

-The data include a nexus tree with all species in OthoMaM as well as fasta files of alignments of the following genes (all downloaded from the OrthoMaM database)
+The data include a nexus tree with all species available in OrthoMaM (*omm_v12_190tax_CDS_tree.nexus*) as well as fasta files of alignments of the following genes (all downloaded from the OrthoMaM database)

 ### control0